Hello Machine Bros!

-Finally, there are several bags with screws, tools, power cable, GT2 belt for the X-axis, a sample of PLA filament and accessories necessary for assembly and operation.
+Finally, there are several bags with screws, tools, power cable, GT2 belt for the X-axis, a sample of PLA filament, and accessories needed for assembly and operation.

-Here are all the parts and tools that the box brings:
+Here you can see all the different parts and tools that come in the box.

-Finishing the Unboxing, we proceed with the assembly of the 3D Printer.
+After finishing the Unboxing, we proceed with the assembly of the Creality Ender-3.

 Note: For better detail and understanding of how to assemble the Creality Ender 3, we recommend you to watch the video that you can find at the beginning of the article.